keycloakify/oidc-spa/README.md

 ### [keycloak-js](https://www.npmjs.com/package/keycloak-js)

-Beside the fact that this lib only works with Keycloak [it is also likely to be deprecated](https://www.keycloak.org/2023/03/adapter-deprecation-update).
+The official OIDC Client for Keycloak.
+It only works with Keycloak and [will eventually be deprecated](https://www.keycloak.org/2023/03/adapter-deprecation-update).

 ## 🚀 Quick start